 Gather Information to Correct Mistakes

 Mistakes happen more often than you think.
 Many tax assessors don’t even come on your property to inspect it.
-They simply compare a written description of your home with that of similar properties in your neighborhood.
-A home’s square footage, for example, might have been incorrectly calculated on original construction documents.
+They simply compare a written description of your property with that of similar properties in your area.
+The property’s square footage, for example, might have been incorrectly calculated on original construction documents.
 Obvious mistakes aren’t difficult to identify.
 Is the inhabitable square footage correct?
-Does the assessment say your home has four bedrooms when it only has three?
+Does the assessment say your property has other errors?
 You should also consider checking the assessment’s accuracy by comparing it with a recent appraisal of your property.
 If you don’t have one, hire an appraiser for a new evaluation.
-Make sure that any property changes, particularly those that would negatively affect the value of your home, are part of the assessment.
-For example, maybe a bridge has fallen down near your home, making your house much less accessible (and less valuable).
+Make sure that any property changes, particularly those that would negatively affect the value of your property, are part of the assessment.
+For example, maybe a bridge has fallen down near your home, making your property much less accessible (and less valuable).
 Don’t forget any modifications you’ve made.
-If you’ve torn down a garage to increase garden space, your home’s value likely would be less.

-David R Collins and associates, based near Anaheim, OC, CA, can assist with every aspect of tax assessment appeals.
+David R Collins and Associates, based near Santa Ana, Orange County, California, can assist with every aspect of tax assessment appeals.

 Santa Ana Property Tax Appraisal